-- 2.9 The policy of the Council is to evaluate the following posts using the Hay Grading Scheme: - Chief Executive - Strategic Directors - Assistant Directors - Chief Fire Officer - Tier 3 Management Roles - Tier 4A management roles where the requirements of the Hay Grading scheme are met. - Posts which are evaluated at more than 760 points under the NJC job evaluation scheme and that meet the requirements of the Hay Grading scheme.
-(The relationship between posts covered by the NJC pay framework and this group of employees was supported by the Staff & Pensions Committee on 27 May 2010.) - 2.10 Any pay awards to the salary levels attached to each Management Band are reviewed in line with the outcome NJC agreements and where applicable they are applied with effect from the 1st January each year.
-Currently, the pay framework for Management Band staff covers a salary range from £43,380 to £194,711. - 2.11 The above policies apply save in cases where the operation of the Transfer of Undertakings (Protection of Employment) Regulations, or other statutory provision, dictate otherwise. - 2.12 Where a person is appointed under a 'contract for service', rather than as an employee, the Council's Contract Standing Orders are followed to ensure that maximum value for money is secured. - 2.13 The County Council will apply the remuneration policies set out above for the financial year 2021/22. - 3 Relationship between the highest and lowest paid employees - 3.1 The policy of the Council to pay employees in accordance with the NJC pay framework means that its 'lowest paid employees' are paid an annual salary of £17,842 p.a., or on a pro-rata basis if they work for less than 37 hours per week.
+- 2.9 The policy of the Council is to evaluate the following posts using the Hay Grading Scheme: - Chief Executive - Executive Directors - Directors - Chief Fire Officer - Tier 3 Management Roles - Tier 4A management roles where the requirements of the Hay Grading scheme are met. - Posts which are evaluated at more than 760 points under the NJC job evaluation scheme and that meet the requirements of the Hay Grading scheme.
+(The relationship between posts covered by the NJC pay framework and this group of employees was supported by the Staff & Pensions Committee on 27 May 2010.) - 2.10 Any pay awards to the salary levels attached to each Management Band are reviewed in line with the pay awards agreed by the relevant national negotiating bodies (which in respect of all Chief Officers except the Chief Fire Officer is the National Joint Council) and where applicable they are applied with effect from the 1st January each year.
+Currently, the pay framework for Management Band staff covers a salary range from £49,279 to £213,001 per annum. - 2.11 The above policies apply save in cases where the operation of the Transfer of Undertakings (Protection of Employment) Regulations 2006, or other statutory provisions, dictate otherwise. - 2.12 Where a person is appointed under a 'contract for service', rather than as an employee, the Council's Contract Standing Orders are followed to ensure that maximum value for money is secured. - 2.13 The County Council will apply the remuneration policies set out above for the financial year 2025/26.

+3 Relationship between the highest and lowest paid employees

+- 3.1 The policy of the Council to pay employees in accordance with the NJC pay framework means that its 'lowest paid employees' are paid an annual salary of £23,656 per annum or on a prorata basis if they work for less than 37 hours per week.
 This definition does not include those working as apprentices undergoing a recognised national training scheme, those on work experience or those on other placements related to training, which are not established posts within the Council.
-The reason for excluding those individuals from the definition of 'lowest paid employees' is that the primary aim of their engagement is training and as such, they are not considered to be carrying out the full range of duties when compared to employees in established posts. - 3.2 This means that the 'salary ratios' between the Council's lowest paid staff and its Chief Executive and Strategic Directors are 1:10.6 and 1:8.2 respectively. - 3.3 The salary differentials between the highest and lowest paid staff in the County Council, and local government in general, are very much less than in similar sized private sector businesses. - 3.4 The salary ratios between the Council's median salary level (£27,041 pa) and that of the Chief Executive and Strategic Directors are 1:7 and 1:5.4 respectively.
+The reason for excluding those individuals from the definition of 'lowest paid employees' is that the primary aim of their engagement is training and as such, they are not considered to be carrying out the full range of duties when compared to employees in established posts. - 3.2 This means that the 'salary ratios' between the Council's lowest paid staff and its Chief Executive and Executive Directors are 1:9.0 and 1:7.0 respectively. - 3.3 The salary differentials between the highest and lowest paid staff in the County Council, and

+- local government in general, are very much less than in similar sized private sector businesses. - 3.4 The salary ratios between the Council's median salary level (£32,654 per annum) and that of the Chief Executive and Executive Directors are 1:6.5 and 1:5.0-respectively.